-Lymphedema is a term used to describe tissue swelling resulting from an accumulation of protein-rich fluid, typically discharged through the body’s lymphatic system.
-It commonly affects the arms or legs, although it can also affect the genitalia, chest wall, belly, and neck.
+Lymphedema describes the tissue swelling resulting from an accumulation of protein-rich fluid, typically discharged through the body’s lymphatic system, it commonly affects the arms or legs, although it can also affect the genitalia, chest wall, belly, and neck.

 Lymph nodes are a crucial part of your lymphatic system.
 Cancer treatments that harm or remove your lymph nodes might result in lymphedema.
-Lymphedema can be brought on by any issue that prevents the lymph fluid from draining.
+Lymphedema can be due to any issue that prevents the lymph fluid from draining.

 Severe lymphedema can impair motion in the affected limb, raise the risk of sepsis and skin infections, and cause skin abnormalities and disintegration.
 Treatment may include massage, compression bandages, sequential pneumatic pumping, compression stockings, careful skin care, and surgery to remove swollen tissue or to create new drainage routes.